Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Discussion

-Approach 3 has the fewest prerequisites among those discussed in Section \ref{Section: Interventional effects general}.
-However, accurately identifying relevant counterfactual outcomes still relies on several key conditions: the absence of unmeasured confounders in mediator-outcome relationships, along with assumptions of positivity and consistency.
-In the context of the gender pay gap, unmeasured confounders may include wage determinants not accounted for in the analysis.
-Positivity violations arise when women or men have a zero probability of receiving a mediator value in the support of the intervention distribution, while consistency may be compromised if mediator interventions are not clearly defined.
-It should also be noted that real shifts in mediator distributions within one group (e.g., more men working part-time) are likely to have unforeseen effects on working conditions for both genders.
-This makes it challenging to predict the impact of changes in mediators on the gender pay gap.
-Beyond the empirical example, the paper concludes that the interventional effect framework, discussed in various contexts including mediation, is a valuable tool in social inequality research, particularly for identifying targets to reduce disparities.
+Approach 3 has the fewest prerequisites among the approaches discussed in Section \ref{Section: Interventional effects general}.
+However, the identification of relevant counterfactual outcomes still relies on several key conditions, in particular: the absence of unmeasured confounders in mediator-outcome relationships, and assumptions of positivity and consistency.
+In the context of the gender pay gap, unmeasured confounders may include wage determinants that are not included in the analysis.
+Positivity violations occur when women or men have a zero probability of receiving a mediator value in the support of the intervention distribution, while consistency may be compromised if mediator interventions are not clearly defined.
+Additionally, real shifts in mediator distributions (e.g., more men working part-time) could affect working conditions for both genders in complex ways that are not captured by the causal model.
+This complicates the estimation of the real-world impact of mediator changes on the gender pay gap.
+Beyond the empirical example, the paper concludes that the interventional effects framework, as discussed in various contexts including mediation, is a useful tool in social inequality research.
+In particular, the identification of targets for reducing social inequalities is a useful application of the framework.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-I would like to thank Josef Br\"uderl for his support in the early conception of the paper, Madison Garrett for language correction, Margarita Moreno-Betancur for her insights into interventional effects, and Michael Schomaker for his valuable feedback on earlier versions of the manuscript.
+The author is grateful for the reviewers' valuable comments, which improved the manuscript, and to Josef Br\"uderl and Michael Schomaker for their feedback on the early draft of the manuscript.